openmhealth/shimmer/README.md

 <sup>4</sup> *Uses the daily activity summary when partner access is disabled (default) and uses intraday activity when partner access is enabled.
 See the YAML configuration file for details.
 Intraday activity requests are limited to 24 hours worth of data per request.*

-<sup>5</sup> *Sleep data has not been tested using real data directly from a device.
-It has been tested with example data provided in the Withings API documentation.
-Please help us out by testing real-world Withings sleep data with Shimmer and letting us know whether or not it works correctly.*
+<sup>5</sup> *Data has not been tested using real data directly from a device.
+It has been tested with example data provided in the API documentation.
+Please help us out by testing real-world (device-driven) sleep data with Shimmer and letting us know whether or not it works correctly.*

 ### Contributing